Directive 2006/42/EC on machinery

 The new Machinery Directive sets out more explicitly the duties of the Member States to organise market surveillance.
 These obligations include cooperation between the market surveillance authorities and respect for confidentiality and transparency.

 The new Machinery Directive enables the European Commission to adopt a decision, after consultation of the Machinery Committee, to prohibit or restrict the placing on the market of a category of machines presenting the same risk by virtue of its technical characteristics.
 This measure is inspired by a similar provision in the General Product Safety Directive.

-At the same time as the revision of the Machinery Directive, the Commission and Council have been carrying out a review of the New Approach.
-The European Commission is making proposals in to consolidate and improve this legislative framework.
+The Commission and Council have been carrying out a review of the New Approach to consolidate and improve it, with the New Legislative Framework.